jdber1/opendrop/docs/mvp/using-mvp.md

 Where `MyModel` is an implementation of `Model` and `IMyView` is the interface for the view that `MyPresenter` presents.

+To handle view events, use the `@handles` decorator, imported from `opendrop.mvp`:

+    MyPresenter(Presenter[MyModel, IMyView]):
+        @handles('on_event0')
+        def handle_event0(self):
+            pass

+The `@handles` decorator will mark a method as an event handler and such methods are automatically connected to the view events during the initialisation fo the presenter.

 Subclassing `Application`:

     SampleApplication(Application):